Erin McLeod: Penn State all-time records

-McLeod's record 11 shutouts in 21 games during the 2004 season rank second all-time at Penn State as of June 2016.
+McLeod's record 11 clean sheets in 21 games during the 2004 season rank second all-time at Penn State as of June 2016.
 Her 0.957 winning percentage during the 2005 season is ranked first of all time, while her winning percentage in 2004 of 0.875 is ranked second at the school.
 In 2004, her 0.43 goals against average (GAA) ranked second best of all time.
-The same year, she also posted the fewest goals allowed in one season.
-As of June 2016, she still holds the all-time career record for highest winning percentage (0.92), fewest goals against average (0.64), and consecutive shutout minutes (857:24).
+The same year, she also conceded the fewest goals in one season.
+As of June 2016, she still holds the all-time career record for highest winning percentage (0.92), fewest goals against average (0.64), and consecutive clean sheet minutes (857:24).

 Club career

 Vancouver Whitecaps

 McLeod played with the Vancouver Whitecaps in the W-League in 2004 and 2006.
 While playing for the Whitecaps, the team never lost a game and she helped bring in the club's first championship victory in 2004.
 In the championship game, she made two saves in the penalty shootout and scored the game-winning penalty kick.
-In 2006, she helped the Whitecaps win a second W-League title after securing a shutout in the final against Ottawa Fury.
+In 2006, she helped the Whitecaps win a second W-League title after securing a clean sheet in the final against Ottawa Fury.

 Washington Freedom

 On April 16, 2009, the Washington Freedom announced they had signed McLeod as a post-International Draft discovery claim for the inaugural season of Women's Professional Soccer league.
 Though it was intended that McLeod would be the team's starting goalkeeper, visa issues kept her unavailable for the first five matches of the regular season.
 She made her first appearance for the team on May 17, 2009 and was the starting goalkeeper in all fifteen of her appearances.
-The Freedom finished in third place during the regular season with a record earning a berth to the playoffs.
+The Freedom finished in third place during the regular season with a record, sending them to the playoffs.
 The team was defeated 2–1 by eventual champions Sky Blue FC in the first round.

 McLeod returned as the starting goalkeeper for the Freedom during the 2010 WPS season.
-She made fourteen appearances for the team before she suffered a season-ending right ACL injury in the 84th minute of a match against FC Gold Pride on July 24, 2010.
+She made fourteen appearances for the team before she suffered a season-ending ACL injury to her right knee in the 84th minute of a match against FC Gold Pride on July 24, 2010.
 The Freedom finished in fourth place during the regular season with a record, earning a spot in the playoffs.
 The team was defeated 1–0 in overtime by the Philadelphia Independence in the first round.
 Following the 2010 season, the Washington Freedom was purchased by Dan Borislow who renamed the team magicJack and relocated it to Boca Raton, Florida.
 McLeod remained on the roster following the team's ownership change until her contract was terminated on March 9, 2011.